eficode/resolve-pr-refs/README.md

 # Github Action Resolve Pull Request Refs

 Tested only for `issue_comment` event.
 When your workflow triggers on a comment on PR, you can use this action.

-TODO: test also on `pull_request` events.

 ## Inputs